simvla/STM32TemplateDlcb/README.md

 In CBSTM32 folder go to cbxx folder and open codeblocks
 on file menu click open... , navigate to proj/stm32f103xx_ProjTemplate_cb and open stm32f103xx_ProjTemplate_cb.cbp
 go to Build menu and click Rebuild,after build is complete go to Tools and click bootloader tool
-Insert usb cable on board and pc click connect , browse hex and upload
+Insert usb cable on board and pc click connect , browse hex file then upload